 Fisheries and Aquaculture

-Fisheries, and related industries, are the largest factor in the Faroese economy and are at the centre of Faroese export and trade.
-Fish and fish products account for between 90 and 95 percent of total export value, and around 20 percent of the GDP and 15 percent of the labour force is employed by the fishing industry.
+Fisheries, and related industries, are the largest components of the Faroese economy.
+Fish and fish products account for between 90 and 95 percent of the total export value, and around 20 percent of the GDP and 15 percent of the labor force are employed by the fishing industry.

 There are also several other important and promising industries in the Faroe Islands, some well-established and others still taking shape.
 These include financial services, petroleum related businesses, shipping, manufacturing (esp. servicing the maritime industries), civil aviation, IT and telecoms, creative industries and tourism.

 The Faroe Islands have a well-established financial sector constituted by four banks, two insurance companies, two life insurance companies and some public funds.
 The Faroese banks are under the supervision of The Danish Financial Supervisory Authority.
 The currency of the Faroe Islands is the Faroese króna, issued by the Danish National Bank, and with the same value as the Danish Krone.